vilya/ply-parsing-perf/README.md

 * Times are in milliseconds and are for parsing all files in the collection.
 * The machine used for these timings was a late-2015 Windows 10 laptop with an SSD and 16 GB of RAM.
-* TODO: the msh_ply times are from a buggy version of the testing code where it was skipping the normal and UV columns, need to rerun these.

 Precognition off: